wdporter/i-am-that-vuepress/66-all-search-for-happiness-is-misery/readme.md

 **M:**&ensp;It is the homing instinct which makes the bird return to its nest and the fish to the mountain stream where it was born.
 The seed returns to the earth when the fruit is ripe.
 Ripeness is all.

 **Q:**&ensp;And what will ripen me?
-Do I need experience?
+Do I need experiënce?

-**M:**&ensp;You already have all the experience you need, otherwise you would not have come here.
-You need not gather any more, rather you must go beyond experience.
-Whatever effort you make, whatever method (<span data-tippy-content="The practice which produces success, <em>siddhi</em>.">sadhana</span>) you follow will merely generate more experience but will not take you beyond.
+**M:**&ensp;You already have all the experiënce you need, otherwise you would not have come here.
+You need not gather any more, rather you must go beyond experiënce.
+Whatever effort you make, whatever method (<span data-tippy-content="The practice which produces success, <em>siddhi</em>.">sadhana</span>) you follow will merely generate more experiënce but will not take you beyond.
 Nor will reading books help you.
 They will enrich your mind, but the person you are will remain intact.
 If you expect any benefits from your search — material, mental or spiritual — you have missed the point.
 Truth gives no advantage.
 It gives you no higher status, no power over others; all you get is truth and the freedom from the false.

 **Q:**&ensp;Surely truth gives you the power to help others.

 **M:**&ensp;This is mere imagination, however noble!
 In truth you do not help others because there are no others.
 You divide people into noble and ignoble and you ask the noble to help the ignoble.
 You separate, you evaluate, you judge and condemn — in the name of truth, you destroy it.
 Your very desire to formulate truth denies it because it cannot be contained in words.
 Truth can be expressed only by the denial of the false — in action.
 For this you must see the false as false (*viveka*) and reject it (*vairagya*).
-Renunciation of the false is liberating and energising.
+Renunciätion of the false is liberating and energising.
 It lays open the road to perfection.

 **Q:**&ensp;When will I know that I have discovered truth?